 Why GPU Fan is Not Spinning?

 Here are the various reasons and their solutions for the ‘graphics card not spinning’ problem.
-In most of the cases, the GPU works when fan not spinning, but you can face some issues where both fan and GPU are not working, or when fans are working but GPU is not working.
+In most cases, the GPU works when the fan is not spinning, but you can face some issues where both fan and GPU are not working, or when fans are working but GPU is not working.
 Below mentioned guide applies to both NVIDIA and AMD graphics cards.

 Semi Passive Cooling Mode